-If you live or work in Leamington Spa, there’s plenty of sporting and outdoor activities to choose from.
+If you live or work in Leamington Spa, there are plenty of sporting and outdoor activities to choose from.
 In this article, we’ll take a look at some of the parks and sports facilities you can visit in the area.

-Leamington Spa has a number of well-maintained parks and outdoor spaces where you can take part in a range of activities, including walking, tennis and skateboarding to name a few.
+Leamington Spa has several well-maintained parks and outdoor spaces where you can take part in a range of activities, including walking, tennis and skateboarding, to name a few.

 The Jephson Gardens is a formal Victorian park located in the town centre, towards the bottom of The Parade.
-It has interesting sculptures and many well-maintained flowerbeds making it ideal for a gentle stroll or jog either on your own or with friends and family.
-The gardens has won many awards over the years including the BALI National Landscape Award in 2015, for horticultural standards and design.
+It has exciting sculptures and many well-maintained flowerbeds, making it ideal for a gentle stroll or jog either on your own or with friends and family.
+The Jephson Gardens have won many awards, including the BALI National Landscape Award in 2015, for horticultural standards and design.

-Within the park, you’ll find the Glasshouse which contains tropical plants, a fish pond and bee hive.
-There’s also a café which is a great place to meet before and/or after a stroll or jog around the gardens.
+You’ll find the Glasshouse within the park, which contains tropical plants, a fish pond, and a beehive.
+There’s also a café, an excellent meeting place before or after a stroll or jogs around the gardens.

 Another leisure activity on offer here is boating at the Leam Boat Centre.
 Here you can hire a range of boats and kayaks to enjoy on the River Leam.

-Jephson Gardens was originally created in 1831 as a riverside walk for the River Leam but it wasn’t until 1846 that the area was developed formally into gardens and renamed to it what it is known as today.
-The gardens are named after Dr Henry Jephson who promoted Leamington as a spa.
+Jephson Gardens was initially created in 1831 as a riverside walk for the River Leam, but it wasn’t until 1846 that the area was developed formally into gardens and renamed what it is known as today.
+The gardens are named after Dr Henry Jephson, who promoted Leamington as a spa.

-The park is open every day from 8am but closing time varies depending on time of year (from 4pm to 9pm).
+The park is open every day from 8 am but closing time varies depending on the time of the year (from 4 pm to 9 pm).
 The current closing times are always displayed on the entrance gates.

 How to get there:

-The postcode for the gardens is CV32 4AA and map can be found below.
+The postcode for the gardens is CV32 4AA, and a map can be found below.

-There is free and paid street parking on Newbold Terrace and Newbold Street, as well as car parks at St Peters and Rosefield Street.
+There is free and paid street parking on Newbold Terrace and Newbold Street and car parks at St Peters and Rosefield Street.

-Cycling is not permitted in Jephson Gardens and dogs have to kept on a lead.
+Cycling is not permitted in Jephson Gardens and keep dogs on a lead.

 St. Nicholas Park